nextstrain/nextclade_data/data/nextstrain/rsv/a/EPI_ISL_412866/README.md

 ## Nomenclature
 The dataset follows the consortium nomenclature established in 2023 that uses a combination of letters and numbers to designate lineages in a hierarchical fashion.
 Definitions of individuals lineages are available on github in the repository [rsv-lineages/lineage-designation-A](https://github.com/rsv-lineages/lineage-designation-A).
+Legacy clade definitions for the nomenclature defined by Goya et al (`G_clade`) are included for orientation.
+These clade definitions will not be updated and are incomplete.
+We encourage users to use the new consortium nomenclature.